 Credit Reporting and Medical Debt Collection

 In 2015, credit bureaus in the United States made some changes to the way in which medical debt is included in your credit report, as well as how long it can stay on your report.
-The biggest change is that credit reporters will now allow 180-day waiting period BEFORE medical debt can be included in your credit report.
+The biggest change is that credit reporters will now allow a 180-day waiting period BEFORE medical debt can be included in your credit report.
 This allows time for medical claims to be processed appropriately by the insurance (and sometimes to go through appeals) before it is labeled as an unpaid debt.
-The other major change enacted is that once it has been resolved (paid off), by either an insurance company or an individual, medical debt must be removed from your credit report by the credit reporting companies.
-Implementation of these changes will be phased in over the next several months.
+The other major change enacted is if that debt is settled in that 180 day period, by either an insurance company or an individual, it must be removed from your credit report by the credit reporting companies.

 Be aware, bill collectors may call and/or contact you by mail.
-However, there are legal limits as to what they should do or say.
-Under the federal Fair Debt Collection Practices Act, debtors should not be contacted before 8:00 am or after 9:00 pm.
-The collector may not tell anyone other than the debtor, and his/her attorney, that the debtor owes them money.
+Under the Federal Fair Debt Collection Practices Act, debtors should not be contacted before 8:00 am or after 9:00 pm.
+The collector may not tell anyone other than the debtor, and their attorney, that the debtor owes them money.
 The collector may not use threats, use profane or obscene language, make false statements or repeatedly use the telephone to annoy someone.
 If the collector is told in writing to stop contacting the debtor, it should stop (but the debt will continue).

 As a cancer patient, it is IMPERATIVE that you keep on top of your medical bills.
 Don’t just put them in a box and hope they will take care of themselves.
 They will not.
 Here are some helpful tips for staying on top of your medical claims and bills: